 Unclaimed life insurance policies

-You have the right to claim the funds contained in your dormant life assurance policy at any time.
+You have the right to claim the money in your unclaimed life assurance policy at any time.

 What life insurance policies are covered?